ubco-W2022T1-cosc301/project-group47/final_report_group47.md

 Another reason we chose this dataset for our project is the sheer variety of visualizations we can build upon it.
 We hope that with the advanced visualization tools in Tableau, we can communicate our findings in a way that is easily interpreted by others.
 Each team member had their own research question that they were interested to explore more into.

 Anna started off by determining the main factors that help determine a country's happiness score.
-Consequently, Yahia was exploring which countries offered their citizens the best living standards between the years 2015-2021, as observed by surveys conducted over the years for happiness score, social support, economy, freedom, and government corruption.
+Yahia explored which countries offered their citizens the best living standards as observed by the weighted calculation of a given country's GDP per capita, social support level, freedom, and trust in the government.
+He then compared this calculated index to the Happiness index given by the Gallup World Poll.
 Lastly, Darya examined how the average global happiness index was affected by economy, life expectancy, and social support between the years 2015-2021.

 ## **2.0: Exploratory Data Analysis (EDA)**